cicorias/Castle-Winbuntu/README.md

 After literally hours of experimenting, and with each suggested workaround ~featuring the same/similarly cumbersome layer of abstraction, (aka "Do I *really* need to setup an X server for this??")~ Note: *This isn't abstraction.
 It's really just dealing with the natural boundary between what are really two distinct operating systems.
 In trying to get any form of "seamless" copy/paste behavior to happen between the two (or perhaps even three, if we're talking about ssh'ing to a remote host...), you're essentially going to have to build a "bridge" between the clipboard on one OS to the other, and translate the corresponding registers between these distinct buffers.
 Obviously, on a Mac your only really dealing with a single OS/clipboard buffer so this is more straightforward/transparent - and more or less taken for granted when using a terminal application like Terminal/iTerm2 on a Mac.

-Soooo the answer is "Yes, you'll need to install an X-server of some sort if you want to share a clipboard b/w Linux and Windows - even when they reside within the same host."*).
-Having now tried every available avenue with my build version, I finally threw in the towel, opting ~for the clunky `L shift + mouse select`, or~ for larger copy selections, a `cat <filename>`, then selecting the text with the mouse/touchpad, and `ctrl + c`, `ctrl + v` respectively to copy/paste~, which has made me pretty tired of having to constantly type `:set nonu` in vim~.
+Soooo the short answer is: *"Yes, you'll need to install an X-server of some sort (Xming/VcXsrv) if you want to share a clipboard b/w Linux and Windows - even when they reside within the same host."*.

+Having now tried every available avenue with my build version, I finally threw in the towel, opting for the rather clunky `L shift + mouse select`, or for larger copy selections, a `cat <filename>`, then selecting the text with the mouse/touchpad, and `ctrl + c`, `ctrl + v` respectively to copy/paste ~, which has made me pretty tired of having to constantly type `:set nonu` in vim~.

 **Update:** My ConEmu, vim-related copy/paste angst has been substantially diminished upon discovery of this simple checkbox in  **Settings --> Keys & Macro --> Mark/Copy:**